The Police Report Becomes the Model's Memory

 This is recursive reality in its hard civic form.
 Police learn to narrate for the model.
 The model drafts the report.
 The report guides prosecution.
 The prosecution shapes plea bargaining and case outcomes.
 Those outcomes become records.
 The records train future institutional expectations about what policing looks like and what counts as normal force, normal suspicion, normal compliance, and normal disorder.

 The answer is not nostalgia for handwritten reports.
 Human reports have always been incomplete, biased, strategic, and sometimes false.
-The answer is source discipline.
+The answer is source discipline, meaningful human oversight, and impact assessment.
 Keep the camera, transcript, memory, model draft, human edits, and final legal narrative separate enough that each can be challenged.

 A model may help organize paperwork.
 It should not become the unexamined memory of state power.